slior/race-game/memory-bank/activeContext.md

 # Active Context: UI Development

-The core game engine, AI, and state persistence layers are now complete and fully tested.
-The engine has also been significantly refactored to enforce type safety by using constants instead of string literals, making the system more robust and maintainable.
+The core game engine and the initial `BoardView` UI component are complete.
+The board is implemented using a composable pattern (`BoardView` -> `PlayerView` -> `CardView`) and uses programmatically generated SVGs for card visuals.

 ## Current Goal
-The focus now shifts to the final major component: the **UI Layer**.
-This involves creating all the visual elements required for a user to interact with the game in the browser.
+The focus is to continue building the UI Layer by creating the components needed for player interaction.

 ## Next Steps
-1.  **Implement `BoardView`**: Create the component to display each player's name, total distance, and cards in play (blocks and immunities).
-2.  **Implement `HandView`**: Create the component to display the current player's hand of cards.
+1.  **Implement `HandView`**: Create the component to display the current player's hand of cards, allowing them to select a card to play.
+2.  **Implement `Controls`**: Create the UI buttons for primary game actions like "Play Card" and "Discard".
 3.  **Implement `LogView`**: Create a component to show a running list of game events.
-4.  **Implement `Controls`**: Create the UI buttons for primary game actions like "Play Card" and "Discard".
-5.  **Integrate Views**: Assemble all UI components into a main application view that reads from the `GameState` and re-renders on change.
+4.  **Integrate Views**: Assemble all UI components into the main application view and connect them to the game engine's state update loop.